syedahsan297engr/syedahsan297engr/README.md

 - 🔭 I’m currently studying Machine Learning, NLP, Computer Vision and Embedded Systems.
 - 📢 Love to teach and inspire students.
 - 🥅 I wish to learn about Web Development
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech guy let's get connected

 <h2>Skills</h2>